-This post outlines the options available for getting from Barcelona airport to your hotel, hostel or apartment.
-Which one is best for you depends on several factors including; arrival time, number of people in your party, which part of the city you are staying in and your budget.
+This post describes the transport options available for getting from Barcelona Airport to the city.
+Which one is best for you depends on several factors including; arrival time, number of people in your party, which area of the city you are staying in and your budget.

-Please note that this information refers to Barcelona Airport, also known as Barcelona el Prat or simply BCN (the airport’s IATA location code).
-Some airlines misleadingly refer to Reus airport and Girona airport as Barcelona Reus and Barcelona Girona.
+Please note that the information in this post refers to Barcelona Airport, also known as Barcelona El Prat or simply BCN (the airport’s IATA location code).
+If you arrive at Girona – Costa Brava or Reus airports, you should read this post.

 There are taxi ranks outside both terminals (T1 and T2)

 As you leave the baggage reclaim area, you will come to a metal barrier where people wait to meet arrivals.
 In the area behind the barrier, you will see a large “TAXI” sign and a door leading to the ramp down to the taxi rank (see photo).